Why Your Brain Decides Something Is Beautiful Before You Do

 Sources:

 - Berlyne, D. E. (1971).
-Aesthetics and psychobiology.
-Appleton-Century-Crofts. — Used for: arousal dynamics, collative variables, and the inverted-U pattern.
+Aesthetics and Psychobiology.
+Appleton-Century-Crofts. — Arousal dynamics, collative variables, and the inverted-U pattern.

 Part 1 of 11 in "Beauty and the Brain"